 Items from the other campus library can be paged for you and delivered to the circulation desk of your home campus; ask at either circulation desk.

-Materials not owned by the libraries can be requested from other libraries to support curricular study and teaching; in some cases a fee may be required.
-Please refer to the complete ILL policy.
+Materials not owned by the libraries can be requested from other libraries through interlibrary loan.
+Please refer to the complete ILL policy for more information.

 Library staff provide in-person reference assistance, response to telephone, email, and correspondence inquires, and in-depth research consultations.
 See the library staff page for more information.